 , as its political antecedents.

 The Bundeswehr is split into the three main fighting branches (Army; Navy; Air Force) as well as several supportive and organisational braches.
-The commander-in-chief of the Bundeswehr is the Minister of Defense (Newly former Interior Minister Thomas de Maizière, because Karl-Theodor Maria Nikolaus Johann Jacob Philipp Franz Joseph Sylvester Freiherr von und zu Guttenberg
+The commander-in-chief of the Bundeswehr is the Minister of Defense, currently Ursula von der Leyen, the first woman to hold the position.
+She succeeded newly (as well as former) Interior Minister Thomas de Maizière and his predecessor Karl-Theodor Maria Nikolaus Johann Jacob Philipp Franz Joseph Sylvester Freiherr von und zu Guttenberg

-stepped down), except when a state of emergency is declared, then it's the chancellor
+.
+When a state of emergency is declared, the chancellor

 , in particular the namesake Magnificent Bastard

 - The Bundeswehr was the first NATO member to get their hands on Warsaw Pact military equipment after reunification; and not just the cheap export versions, as the GDR got all the latest, coolest Soviet toys because of its key role in any potential World War III.
 Most of it has been decommissioned and scrapped or sold to other countries by now, although a squadron of MiG-29 fighters were kept for more than a decade.
 They were much appreciated in NATO manoeuvres for playing Team Red.
 Additionally, they were the most capable dog fighters until the Eurofighter arrived.